Fungi Forest Development Process

 Style Development

+With the technical hurdles out of the way, now it was time to focus on the visual quality bar.
 I wanted to better utilize the environment features packaged into Unreal to improve lighting & atmosphere, as well as introduce more 3D assets into the scene.

 This required some experimenting with handpainted normal maps and displacement maps for our 2D assets to help integrate them into the scene better.